Most ESFPs share a common interpersonal style and set of challenges.

 To summarize the graph above, four aspects most heavily influence ESFPs’ interpersonal style:

-For comparisons between ESFPs and other personality types, visit any of the type pairings below:
+For comparisons between ESFPs and other types from the 16 Personality typology, visit any of the type pairings below: